MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: Experimental Results

 \section{Experimental Results}

-This section evaluates the effectiveness of the proposed $MutualCover$ algorithm.
-We use the real US Census data \cite{data}, eliminate the tuples with missing values, and randomly select 40,152 tuples with eight attributes.
+This section evaluates the effectiveness of the proposed MuCo algorithm.
+We apply Mondrian \cite{lefevre2006mondrian}, which is one of the most effective generalization approaches, and Anatomy \cite{xiao2006anatomy}, which always preserves the best information utility, as the baselines.
+We use the US Census data \cite{data}, eliminate the tuples with missing values, and randomly select 40,152 tuples with eight attributes.
 The QI attributes are gender, age, relationship, marital status, race, education, and hours per week, and the sensitive attribute is salary.
-Table \ref{tab_attri} describes the attributes in details.
+Table \ref{tab_attri} describes the attributes in detail.

-In the experiments, $MutualCover$ complies with $\delta$-probability and the partition of QI groups is $l$-diverse.
-The parameter $\delta$ is set at $\frac{1}{5}$, $\frac{1}{6}$, $\frac{1}{7}$, $\frac{1}{8}$ and $\frac{1}{10}$, respectively, and $l$ is assigned to 10.
-To reduce the accidental effect of randomness, we run every experiment of $MutualCover$ with the same parameters for 10 times, and the max, min, and average results are reported.
-Note that, since the mechanism of mutual cover is different from that of generalization, the experiments measure the effectiveness of protection via the cost of the information utility, such that a better anonymization algorithm achieves the same level of protection with a smaller cost.

-\subsection{Privacy protection}
+\subsection{Privacy Protection}

-This subsection conducts experiments to evaluate the protection of anonymized tables by $MutualCover$.
-We assume that an adversary has all QI values of the target person, and each QI value is combined to match the target person with the probability of $P_{match}$.
-The experiments count the number of matching records for all the tuples in the anonymized tables, and the average probabilities of identity disclosure and attribute disclosure per tuple are calculated.
-The results are as shown in Figure \ref{fig_iden_dis} and Figure \ref{fig_attri_dis}, respectively.
+This experiment measures the effectiveness of privacy preservation for MuCo.
+We assume that an adversary has all the QI values of the target person, and each QI value is combined to match the target person with the probability of $P_{match}$.
+This experiment counts the number of matching records for all the tuples in the anonymized tables, and the average probabilities of identity disclosure and attribute disclosure per tuple are calculated.
+Let MuCo comply with $\delta$-probability and the partition of microdata (i.e., $divide\_table(T_{anony})$ in Algorithm \ref{alg_mc}) satisfy $l$-diversity, where the parameter $\delta$ is set at $\frac{1}{5}$, $\frac{1}{6}$, $\frac{1}{7}$, $\frac{1}{8}$ and $\frac{1}{10}$, respectively, and $l$ is assigned to 10.
+To reduce the accidental effect of randomness, we run MuCo with the same parameters for 10 times, the results are shown in Figure \ref{fig_dis}.
+Additionally, since MuCo generates 10 anonymized tables in every experiment, we use boxplot to report the average value and variance at the same time for MuCo.